G-Freart/homelab-kubernetes-provider/README.md

   * eth0 whenever the guest operating system is a red hat based
   * ens3 whenever the guest operating system is a ubuntu based
 * 'network_cidr' must contains the wished cidr of the KVM network which will be created using the given 'bridge' name.
-* 'domain' contains the network domain towhich all VMs will belong
+* 'domain' contains the network domain towhich all VMs belong
-* 'pod_cidr' and 'service_cidr' are the parameter given as argument when using the kubeadm command to create the k8s cluster.
+* 'pod_cidr' and 'service_cidr' are arguments used when the kubernetes cluster is initialized using kubeadm init command.

-You will able to find a set of test cluster definition inside the folder /vars/testlab_samples
+A set of test cluster definition could be found inside the folder /vars/testlab_samples

 Have fun with this repo!